New to buying farm-fresh meat?

 There's more than in the store

 Commercial cuts are available, but you can always request custom butchering.
 Want thick pork chops?
 No problem.
 Like to keep the lard for cooking and baking?
 Great Idea.
-Your dogs love special treats like smoked ears?
-Absolutely.
+In love with liver?
+This will be the freshest you can buy!
 You can keep everything from snout to tail.